la2050/archive/_projects/2015/los-angeles-center-of-photography-brings-life-changing-photography-classes-to-boys-girls-clubs.md

   - East LA
   - Westside
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Newsletter Organization(s) name(s): Los Angeles Center of Photography Organization(s) mailing address(es): "1515 Wilcox Avenue\r\nLos Angeles, CA 90028" Organization(s) website(s): www.lacphoto.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Los Angeles Center of Photography Organization(s) mailing address(es): "1515 Wilcox Avenue\r\nLos Angeles, CA 90028" Organization(s) website(s): www.lacphoto.org